Grey and White Cats

 IBD is an immune-mediated disease and treatment centers on suppressing the inappropriate immunological response so that the bowel can recover.
 Specific diets may be employed to minimize inappropriate reactions to food in long-term management.
 It is theoretically possible, eventually, to recover from this disease completely, though most patients need long-term medications to control the inflammation.

 The possibly good news here is that because both conditions involve lymphocyte infiltration, there is a great deal of overlap in therapy so it is possible to make up a treatment plan that will cover both possibilities with a reasonable chance of success.
-This not optimal but provides a route to inexpensive therapy.
+This is not optimal but provides a route to inexpensive therapy.

 Diagnostics Start with Ultrasound